-Tick, tock, tick, tock … The countdown to the Super Bowl has begun.
+Tick, tock, tick, tock … The countdown to Super Bowl LII has begun.

 Ladies and gentlemen, place your bets!
-The Carolina Panthers or the Denver Broncos?
+Who will win: the New England Patriots or the Philadelphia Eagles?

-Yes, it’s all about the game but, you will also be spectator to the most-watched concert of the year, the half-time show.
+Yes, it’s all about the game but, you will also be witnessing the most-watched concert of the year, the half-time show.